Frequently Asked Questions on Dimmable Light Bulbs

 Yes, dimmable LEDs are a good choice for recessed lighting.
 When choosing your LEDs (or any other type of bulb), ensure that the bulb is dimmable.
 If you are upgrading from halogen bulbs to LEDs then you might need to replace the existing recessed light with a dedicated LED housing and trim instead of just replacing the bulb.

-A great option for this are the 8w LED downlights as they have weatherproof fascias, are fire-rated to comply with building regulations and are dimmable.
-For commercial purposes, the 45w LED panels are also dimmable.
+A great option for this are LED Downlights as they have dust-proof and splash-proof builds, are fire-rated to comply with building regulations and are dimmable.
+For commercial purposes, the 40w LED Panels are also dimmable.

 Why is my dimmable light bulb buzzing?